Air of Authority - A History of RAF Organisation

 'D' Maintenance Unit

-'E' Maintenance Unit
+'E' Maintenance Unit (Temporary)

-This was initially designated 'E' (Temporary) Equipment Unit and formed on 11 February 1938 at Alexandra South Dock, Newport, probably under the control of No 24 Group.
-It was probably redesignated 'E' (Temporary) MU around 1 August 1938 and was transferred to Maintenance Command on 1 January 1939, No 40 Group on 6 March 1939.
+It was redesignated 'E' (Temporary) MU on 1 August 1938 and was transferred to Maintenance Command on 1 January 1939, No 40 Group on 6 March 1939.

 From late 1940, the clothing and barrack stores were removed from Universal Equipment Depot to provide space for more important equipment and these were transferred to 'Lettered' Equipment Depots.
 These depots assumed responsibility for the issue of clothing and barrack stores to the area covered by the relevant UED.
 This depot assumed responsibility for clothing and barrack stores from No 7 MU.